open-feature/js-sdk-contrib/libs/providers/flagd-web/README.md

 ### Event streaming

-The `FlagdWebProvider` receives events from flag with changes.
+The `FlagdWebProvider` receives events from flagd with changes.
 Combined with the event API in the web SDK, this allows for subscription to flag value changes in clients.

 ```typescript
 client.addHandler(ProviderEvents.Ready, () => {